mk04366/roboracer-autodrive/planner/rl_control/README.md

 ### Generalized Algorithm
 ![Generalized GIF](demo/rl_general.gif)

+> **Performance note:** The behaviours shown above are not good enough.
+The trained models still struggle with consistency and speed; they need additional training time and reward/hyperparameter tuning to improve lap performance.

 ## Logs and Monitoring
 - Training logs are saved to `tensorboard_logs/`.
 - Use TensorBoard to monitor training progress: `tensorboard --logdir tensorboard_logs/`.